vadymmarkov/Malibu/README.md

 }

 // Use this closure to modify generated `NSMutableURLRequest` object
-// before the request is made. networking.preProcessRequest = { (request: NSMutableURLRequest) in
+// before the request is made
+networking.preProcessRequest = { (request: NSMutableURLRequest) in
   request.addValue("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9", forHTTPHeaderField: "token")
 }